 An MSA "case" is created if a company has been the subject of a specific allegation that can harm its reputation, resulting in financial consequences ranging from lost business, lost customers and declining sales, to liabilities, litigation or fines.
 Such a case therefore requires a reaction from the company in order to address the issue and minimize the negative impact of the crisis.
 In order to evaluate the quality of the company's response to the situation, RobecoSAM continues to monitor news flow related to the incident until it has been resolved.

 The MSA is built into the Corporate Sustainability Assessment.
 The results of the MSA can reduce a company's Total Sustainability Score and thus affect its inclusion in any of the DJSI Indices.

 Information provided in the questionnaire is verified for accuracy by crosschecking companies' answers with the supporting documentation they have provided, checking publicly available information, and by verifying a company's track record on crisis management with media and stakeholder reports.

 In addition, to ensure quality and objectivity of the CSA, independent third party Deloitte conducts an external audit of the assessment process each year.
 You can download the Assurance Statement from Deloitte here.

 Companies in the starting universe are ranked by the sustainability scores determined through the RobecoSAM Corporate Sustainability Assessment.
 These rankings take place within each DJSI industry.
 The top-ranked companies within each industry are selected for the Dow Jones Sustainability Indices.
 A detailed description of this selection process is available in the Dow Jones Sustainability Indices Guidebook.

 DJSI Index Committee

-The DJSI Design Committee consists of two RobecoSAM representatives and two S&P Dow Jones Indices representatives and meets on a monthly basis.
-Severe incidents and breaches that cast strong doubts on a company's procedures and ability to handle the situation can be escalated to the DJSI Index Design Committee.
+The DJSI Index Committee consists of two RobecoSAM representatives and two S&P Dow Jones Indices representatives and meets on a monthly basis.
+Severe incidents and breaches that cast strong doubts on a company's procedures and ability to handle the situation can be escalated to the DJSI Index Committee.

-The responsibilities of the DJSI Design Committee include the following:
+The responsibilities of the DJSI Index Committee include the following:

 - Auditing the index composition at the annual and quarterly reviews

 - Deciding on the composition and accuracy of the Dow Jones Sustainability Indices

 - Approving all changes to the index methodology